Open-Models-Startup/docs-vite/docs/enterprise/installation/quickstart-existing-cluster.md

 :::info
 If your cluster does not allow access to the external Internet, you will need to perform an [Air-Gapped Install](/enterprise/installation/air-gapped-installs).
-Contact [enterprise@stackblitz.com](mailto:enterprise@stackblitz.com) if you need the air-gapped installations enabled on your license.
+Contact [enterprise@openmodels.wiki](mailto:enterprise@openmodels.wiki) if you need the air-gapped installations enabled on your license.
 :::

 Recommended Cluster Requirements: